Check back regularly for open full-time and student positions!

 Interested candidates should contact Betsy Kurimo-Beechuk ([email protected]).

 The University of Georgia is located in Athens, a vibrant community of 100,000 located in the wooded Piedmont hills of northeast Georgia.
 Offering the amenities of a cosmopolitan city, the surrounding area also offers a wide variety of lifestyle choices.
 Athens is located 1½ hours from Atlanta, two hours from the Appalachian Trail, and four hours from the Atlantic coast.
-The University of Georgia is an Equal Opportunity/Affirmative Action employer.
+The University of Georgia is an Equal Opportunity employer.
+All qualified applicants will receive consideration for employment without regard to age, color, disability, genetic information, national origin, race, religion, sex, or veteran status or other protected status.
+Persons needing accommodations or assistance with the accessibility of materials related to this search are encouraged to contact Central HR ([email protected]).

 going beyond the expected